scoverage/sbt-coveralls/README.md

     export COVERALLS_ENDPOINT=http://my-instance.com

+### Overriding the current branch

+By default `sbt-coveralls` uses the currently checked-out branch for reporting.
+To override the branch name add the `CI_BRANCH` variable, for example:

+    export CI_BRANCH=my-branch-name

 ## Custom Source File Encoding

 By default `sbt-coveralls` assumes your source files are `UTF-8` encoded.
 To use a different encoding, add the following to your `build.sbt`